Rustam-Asdanov/football-clubs-info/README.md

 # About The Project

 This web application oriented to the football fans.
-There you can find information about current football clubs and information about their players.
+There you can find information about current football clubs and about their players.
+Also you can create your own club and add them your players.

 ## Build With